Zettlr/zettlr-docs/docs/en/getting-started/setup.md

 # Setup

 Zettlr is available for Windows, Linux, and macOS.
-It can be installed directly [from our website](https://www.zettlr.com) or via one of several supported package managers.
+It can be installed directly [from our website](https://www.zettlr.com/download) or via one of many supported package managers.

 ## Minimum System Requirements